 SSL certificates

-SSL certificates stands for Secure Socket Layer – which encrypts your users’ data.
-This makes their online shopping experience more secure and is easy to identify by the little lock symbol in the address bar.
+The ‘SSL’ in SSL certificates stands for Secure Socket Layer.
+This security protocol encrypts your users’ data to make their online shopping experience more secure, and it’s easy to identify by the little lock symbol in the address bar.
 Security is paramount, which is why we’re proud to offer free SSL certificates with all of our Web Hosting, WordPress Hosting and Ecommerce Website Builder packages.

 9. Establish your shipping and returns policy